STRIDES/NIHCloudLabAWS/docs/extramural_account_registration.md

   ![initial nih login page](/docs/images/1_NIH_login.png)

-3. Type in **Login.gov** or **National Science Foundation** (if you have an account with NSF) and follow the prompts to sign in to your account.
+3. Search for and Select **Login.gov** or **National Science Foundation** (if you have an account there) and follow the prompts to log into your account.
 The images shown here are only for the *login.gov* authentication.
 If you do not have a Login.gov account, you can create one following [these instructions](https://login.gov/help/get-started/create-your-account/) or the instructions attached to the registration email.

    ![Sign In Login.gov](/docs/images/6_signin_logingov.png)

-4. Complete MFA, in this case a one time code.
+4. Complete Multi-factor authentication, in this case a one time code.

    ![MFA](/docs/images/7_mfa.png)